 - Slow Vinyasa Yoga

 Restorative, Yin, Slow Vinyasa— the more gentle and restorative types.
 But don’t think you’ll just lay down and look at the walls.
-Even though these types of yoga may not be as physically demanding, I would still consider them intense, especially for the mind.
+Even though these types of yoga may not be as physically demanding, I would still consider them intense, especially on a mental and emotional level.

 While it might be tempting to think of yoga as merely another exercise routine, its real healing benefits come from its integrated approach to working with the body and mind.
 Yoga poses work to change the mind’s established patterns, replacing negative networks and pathways in the brain with positive, healthful patterns.